Half a Sixpence: Background

-The show is based on H.G.
-Wells's 1905 novel Kipps: The Story of a Simple Soul.
-Steele played Arthur Kipps, an orphan who unexpectedly inherits a fortune, and climbs the social ladder before losing everything and realizing that you just can't buy happiness.
+The show is based on H. G. Wells's 1905 novel Kipps: The Story of a Simple Soul.
+Steele played Arthur Kipps, an orphan who unexpectedly inherits a fortune, and climbs the social ladder before losing everything and realising that you just can't buy happiness.

 David Heneker (who had also worked on Irma La Douce and Charlie Girl) wrote both music and lyrics.
 Steele's importance to the show was made evident by his appearance in twelve of the musical's fifteen songs.
 Much of this musical was tailored as a star vehicle for Steele's particular talents.
 This was especially evident in the musical number "Money to Burn": when Arthur Kipps realises that he is about to become wealthy, he decides that the first thing he will buy is a banjo.
 This is the cue for someone to hand Tommy Steele a banjo so that he can demonstrate his skill on the instrument.
 In the source material – Wells's novel – one of the first things that Arthur Kipps purchases with his newfound wealth is a banjo.

-John Cleese of Monty Python fame had a small role.
-While performing in the musical, Cleese met future Python member Terry Gilliam as well as American actress Connie Booth, whom he married on 20 February 1968.
+John Cleese of later Monty Python fame had a small role in the initial cast as James Walshingham.